 The school is private, not-for-profit, and incorporated; it is an Aloha United Way Agency and is accredited by the Western Association of Schools and Colleges (WASC) and Hawaii Association of Independent Schools (HAIS).
 Assets does not discriminate on the basis of race, color, national or ethnic origin, religion, sex, or disability.
 All placements are voluntary on the part of the parents.

 2. The School Day

-The school day begins at 7:45 a.m.
+The school day begins at 7:50 a.m.
 Students are expected to be in class or homeroom at that time.
-Students are not permitted on campus before 6:15 a.m., at which time supervision by Assets staff begins.
+High school students should adhere to their chosen staggered drop off time.